 - Your device is connected to a wireless network.

-- Your device offers Wi-Fi Calling (Refer to Support Devices)
+- Your device offers Wi-Fi Calling (Refer to Supported Devices)

 - You read the details about Wi-Fi Calling for your carrier.
 (Details are available in Wi-Fi Calling Details by Carrier.)